AvoidedX/testing-app/README.md

 # Welcome Application

-A Golang simple web application with Docker, and CI/CD pipelines.
+A Simple Golang web application with Docker, and CI/CD pipelines.

 ## Access